TimothyDanielQlik/git-site/docs/artifactory2.md

 1. Log into Okta > Artifactory.

-2. Click your trigram in the top right-hand corner.
+2. Click your trigram in the top right-hand corner, and then click *Edit Profile*.

 3. Under *Authentication Settings*, generate API key.